Vincent Simone

-Vincent Simone (born 15 March 1979) is an Italian professional dancer, who has appeared as a professional dancer on Strictly Come Dancing from 2006 until 2012.
+Vincent Simone (born 15 March 1979) is an Italian professional dancer, who appeared on Strictly Come Dancing from 2006 until 2012.
 He moved to Guildford, Surrey, United Kingdom when he was 17.
-Simone and professional partner Flavia Cacace perform under the brand name Vincent and Flavia.
+Simone and his professional partner Flavia Cacace, perform under the brand name Vincent and Flavia.

 Early life

-Simone was born into a family of professional dancers and his parents are Latin and ballroom dancers.
-Simone's partner, Susan Duddy, a former flight attendant, gave birth to their son Luca in 2009 and Matteo in September 2013.
+Simone was born into a family of dancers; his parents are professional Latin and ballroom dancers.

+Personal life

+Simone's partner is Susan Duddy, a former flight attendant.
+They have two children, born in 2009 and 2013.
 On 18 July 2015, Simone and Duddy wed at Castle Leslie in County Monaghan, Ireland.
 The wedding was initially misreported by Hello!
 Magazine, as occurring in Derry, Northern Ireland.